pond management, lake management, Pond

 -

-caught can tell you a lot about the structure of the fish population.
+number of fish caught can tell you a lot about the structure of the fish

 -

-catfish, now is the time to start looking for a fish feeder and locating
+or channel catfish, now is the time to start looking for a fish feeder

-a place to install it.
-By feeding, you can improve the growth and
+and locating a place to install it.
+By feeding, you can improve the

 -

-lakes can experience oxygen problems.
-Oxygen problems can result
+owners since lakes can experience oxygen problems.
+Oxygen problems

-in losing numbers of expensive fish.
-Installing aeration is like
+can result in losing numbers of expensive fish.
+Installing aeration

-adding insurance for your fish crop.
-If you are seriously looking
+is like adding insurance for your fish crop.
+If you are seriously

-at aeration, contact a fisheries consultant for his or her advice before
+looking at aeration, contact a fisheries consultant for his or her advice

 -

-the fish population, a fisheries survey would be helpful before anything
+condition of the fish population, a fisheries survey would be helpful before

-else is done.
-Most fish consultants have the equipment to sample
+anything else is done.
+Most fish consultants have the equipment to

-the fish population and then make recommendations on how to improve the
+sample the fish population and then make recommendations on how to improve

 Sunrise Fisheries, Inc. can provide you with all your fish stocking